richarvey/techshift-modernise/content/page/containersInProd.md

 +++
 ### Recap

 Before the last lab we looked at why containers are useful and popular.
-Heres a quick reminder:
+Here is a quick reminder:

 - Portable
 - Lightweight
-- Standardized
+- Standardised
 - Easy to deploy
-- Along with containers, comes the “monolith to microservices” story:  containers and microservices go hand in hand.
+- Along with containers, comes the "monolith to microservices" story: containers and microservices go hand in hand.

-Its easy to see how moving your code round in this portable, repeatable package is powerful, even from testing on different development laptops.
+It is easy to see how moving your code round in this portable, repeatable package is powerful, even from testing on different development laptops.

 ### Running locally

 Running docker locally is one thing.
-You simply use the docker cli (command line interface).
-You can either build your container locally from code or download froma. docker repository.
-Personally when I use ECR as my repository I use the command:
+You simply use the docker CLI (command line interface).
+You can either build your container locally from code or download from a docker repository.
+A simple approach is to use ECR as your repository with a command such as:

 ```bash
 $(aws ecr get-login --no-include-email --region us-east-1)
 ```

-As this executes the ```docker login``` command also and just smooths your work flow.
+This executes the ```docker login``` command and smooths your work flow.
 You may want to set these up as aliases in your ```.bash_profile``` or equivilant.

 ### The challenge of scale

 When you come to run the containers in production you are faced with managing a fleet of servers as your resource pool.
-You could simply SSH into each host and place your work loads manually using the docker cli.
-However this isn't goign to scale as you gain more applications and more resources.
-Also consider how you manage efficient use of resources so you don't overload one server and underutilise others.
+You could simply SSH into each host and place your work loads manually using the docker CLI.
+However this is not going to scale as you develop more applications and deploy more resources.
+Also consider how you manage efficient use of resources so you do not overload one server and underutilise others.
 This is where the orchestration engines come into their own.

 ### Orchestration